amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 Adding and removing *from the end* of the list is a little tricky.
 If you checked in the Singly Linked List, both operations took *O(n)* since we had to loop through the list to find the last element.
 Now, we have the `last` reference:

 <a id="DoublyLinkedList.addLast"></a>
-{% codeblock LinkedList.prototype.addLast lang:js mark:7 %}
+{% codeblock LinkedList.prototype.addLast lang:js mark:7 https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/linked-lists/linked-list.js full code  %}
   addLast(value) {
     const node = new Node(value);